stephenkostas/liferay-docs/develop/tutorials/articles-dxp/295-audience-targeting/01-accessing-the-content-targeting-api.markdown

 ## Exposing the Content Targeting API [](id=exposing-the-content-targeting-api)

-Configuring your app to have access to the Content Targeting API requires only one line of code -- a dependency that in your Gradle project.
+Configuring your app access the Content Targeting API requires adding a dependency that in your Gradle project.
 Follow the instructions below to add the Content Targeting API dependency.

 1. Open the `build.gradle` file in your app's project folder.